Crime film: Gangster film

-In these films, the gangster and their values have been imbedded through decades of reiteration and revision, generally with a masculine style where an elaboration on a codes of behavior by acts of decisive violence are central concerns.
+In these films, the gangster and their values have been embedded through decades of reiteration and revision, generally with a masculine style where an elaboration on a codes of behavior by acts of decisive violence are central concerns.

 The archetypal gangster film was the Hollywood production Little Caesar (1931).
 A moral panic followed the release of the early gangster films following Little Caesar, which led to the 1935 Production Code Administration in 1935 ending its first major cycle.
 As early as 1939, the traditional gangster was already a nostalgic figure as seen in films like The Roaring Twenties (1939).
 American productions about career criminals became possible through the relaxation of the code in the 1950s and its abolition in 1966.
 While not the only or first gangster film following the fall of the production code, The Godfather (1972) was the most popular and launched a major revival of the style.
 The film followed the themes of the genres past while adding new emphasis on the intricate world of the mafia and its scale and seriousness that established new parameters for the genre.

 Heist film

-The heist film, also known as the "big caper" film is a style of crime film that originated from two cinematic precursors: the gangster film and the gentleman thief film.
+The heist film, also known as the "big caper" film, is a style of crime film that originated from two cinematic precursors: the gangster film and the gentleman thief film.
 The essential element in these films is the plot concentration on the commission of a single crime of great monetary significance, at least on the surface level.
 The narratives in these films focus on the heist being wrapped up in the execution of the crime more or at as much as the criminal psychology and are characterized by and emphasis on the crime unfolding often though montage and extended sequences.

 The genre is sometimes used interchangeable with the term "caper".
 The term was used for the more dramatic films of the 1950s, while in the 1960s, it had stronger elements of romantic comedy with more playful elements as seen in films like The Thomas Crown Affair (1968) and Topkapi (1964).